vegetable-w/Trivia-Tidbits/README.md

 # Trivia Tidbits

 Welcome to Trivia Tidbits, an interactive web application designed to share and explore fascinating facts across various categories.
-Whether you're interested in science, technology, history, or entertainment, Trivia Tidbits offers a platform for users to post new trivia, vote on their favorites, and learn something new every day.
+Whether you're interested in science, technology, history, or entertainment, Trivia Tidbits offers a platform for users to post new trivia, vote on which ones they find interesting, and learn something new every day.

 ## Features